 One goal of this evaluation is to help you learn what steps you can take to lower your risk of developing a gastrointestinal cancer.

 If you are at risk for developing a gastrointestinal cancer, there are several ways for you to take control, including:

 Any plan for lowering cancer risk must include cancer screening, which can help find cancer early or even prevent it entirely.
 The staff at the Center for Cancer Genetics and Prevention can help you determine which types of cancer screenings are best for you, and how often you should have them.

 Genetic testing is available and can be an important part of finding gene changes that could dramatically increase a person's risk of cancer.
 Knowing whether or not you carry a problem gene may influence how and when you and your family should have cancer screenings.

-The Cancer Genetics and Prevention Program offers the opportunity to take part in clinical trials.
+The Center for Cancer Genetics and Prevention offers the opportunity to take part in clinical trials.
 These are studies that examine the best ways to prevent inherited gastrointestinal cancers and how to find these cancers early on, when treatment is most effective.

-Learn about the gastrointestinal cancer studies currently underway at the Cancer Genetics and Prevention Program at Dana-Farber.
+Learn about the gastrointestinal cancer studies currently underway at the Center for Cancer Genetics and Prevention at Dana-Farber.

 Read our Insight blog for information and inspiration about gastrointestinal cancer genetics at Dana-Farber.